 Next, I'll introduce, The Geology, and the Great Ice-Age Floods

-All the water falls today, were formed by geologic chance.
+All the water falls today, as well as the Gorge itself, were formed by.

-One of the greatest volcanic eruptions on the face of the earth, starting about 17 million years ago, the Columbia River Basalt Floods, traveled some 400 miles from North Eastern Oregon and western Idaho, originating from the Yellowstone Super Volcano hot spot, located in southern Oregon at that time.
+One of the greatest volcanic eruptions on the face of the earth, starting about 17 million years ago, the Columbia River Basalt Floods, traveled some 400 miles from North Eastern Oregon and western Idaho, originating from the Yellowstone Super Volcano hot spot, located under southern Oregon at that time, as we discussed earlier.
+Those were the 1st great floods.
+Lava floods.

-These events are known as the 'Missoula Floods', or Ice Age Floods, occurring at the end of the last ice age, between 14 to 18 thousand years ago.
+Then later, The 2nd great flood, the largest water floods on earth, known as the 'Missoula Floods', or Ice Age Floods, occurred at the end of the last ice age, between 14 to 18 thousand years ago.

-The Missoula Floods, ripped off cliff faces in the Columbia and Willamette Rivers, scoured the 40 foot Willamette Falls plunge, and the 80 foot Celilo Falls, created "all" the other waterfalls in the Columbia Basin, and the, largest Falls on Earth, Dry Falls in Eastern Washington state.
+The Ice Age, Missoula, Floods, ripped off cliff faces in the Columbia and Willamette Rivers, scoured the 40 foot Willamette Falls plunge, at Oregon City, and the 80 foot Celilo Falls, at the Dalles, and created "all" the other waterfalls in the Columbia Basin, including the, largest Falls on Earth, Dry Falls in Eastern Washington state.

 See Pictures.
 Dry Falls.

-Dry Falls was 12 times bigger than Niagara Falls.
+Dry Falls was 12 times bigger than Niagara Falls, during the great floods.

 WOW!

-Picture #5 shows the floods route from Lake Missoula Montana, to the Pacific Ocean.
-Occurring about 50 to 100 times.
+One of the Pictures, picture #2, show the floods route, from Glacial Lake Missoula Montana, to the Pacific Ocean.

 12,000 to 15,000 years ago,--